aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/working-with-comments-in-jython/_index.md

 title: Working With Comments in Jython – Aspose.Words for Java
 articleTitle: Working With Comments in Jython
 linktitle: Working With Comments in Jython
-description: "Jython: Working With Comments in Documents using Aspose.Words for Java."
+description: "Working With Comments in Documents using Jython."
 type: docs
 weight: 30
 url: /java/working-with-comments-in-jython/